jshian/Comp3111H-project/readme.md

 1. Open the project using Eclipse IDE and run the Gradle task `PPP` which uses JUnit to test the Catapult attack algorithm.
 (Whole of Honors Task 2)
 1. Close the project.
 ### Grade Task 3
-1. Start the application using the same `.jar` file as Task 1.
+1. Start the application using the same `.jar` file as `Grade Task 1`.
 1. Start the game in `play` mode.
 1. Verify the following:
 	* Monsters are generated every fixed period of time at the starting position.
 (Task 3(i))
 	* The generated monsters move towards the end-zone either horizontally or vertically per frame.
 (Task 3(ii))
 	* When any monster reaches the end-zone, the game is over and the line `Gameover` is printed on the console.
 (Task 3(ii)(a))
 	* When the above happens, everything on the arena is frozen and a dialog box informing that the game is over.
 (Task 3(ii)(a)(a))
-1. Save your score.
-Record down the value of this score.
+1. After the game is over, submit your score to the leaderboard.
+Note down the value of this score as *Score A*.
+1. Verify that the arena has been reset.
 1. This time, build some towers to defend yourself before starting the game in `play` mode.
 1. Verify the following:
 	* Monsters never move into a grid containing a tower.
 (Game Physics Requirement)